Shraddha0711/detailed-documentation/scenario-fetching-API/README.md

 - **Docker Commands**: I outlined the process for initializing Docker Swarm, creating secrets, building the Docker image, and running the container using `docker-compose` or Docker Swarm.
 - **Endpoints and Application Flow**: I included descriptions of the FastAPI endpoints to clarify what each one does.

-With this `README.md`, a developer can easily follow the steps to set up the environment, build the container, and securely manage Firebase credentials.
-Let me know if you'd like any more adjustments!